sendgrid/sendgrid-nodejs/packages/inbound-mail-parser/README.md

 ## Prerequisites

 - Node.js version 6, 7 or 8
-- A SendGrid account, [sign up for free](https://sendgrid.com/free?source=sendgrid-nodejs) to send up to 40,000 emails for the first 30 days or check out [our pricing](https://sendgrid.com/pricing?source=sendgrid-nodejs).
+- A Twilio SendGrid account, [sign up for free](https://sendgrid.com/free?source=sendgrid-nodejs) to send up to 40,000 emails for the first 30 days or check out [our pricing](https://sendgrid.com/pricing?source=sendgrid-nodejs).

 ## Obtain an API Key

-Grab your API Key from the [SendGrid UI](https://app.sendgrid.com/settings/api_keys).
+Grab your API Key from the [Twilio SendGrid UI](https://app.sendgrid.com/settings/api_keys).

 # Install Package